littleraskol/Government-Variety-Pack/lrsk-gov-var/description.md

 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1591858476]Lesser Names Patch[/url] - Removes the "Better Names" functionality from base game governments.
 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2029864772]No Origins Patch[/url] - Removes all origins.
 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2345045872]No Enhanced Civics[/url] - Removes "enhanced" features of base game civics.
+[/list]

+There are also "backup" versions of this mod for older versions of Stellaris:
+[list]
 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2094166544]Backup for 2.6 (Verne)[/url] - Older version of the mod for 2.6 Verne. [b]NOTE: This is a stand-alone backup version, do not run it with the current version![/b]
 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2461121876]Backup for 2.8 (Butler)[/url] - Older version of the mod for 2.8 Butler. [b]NOTE: This is a stand-alone backup version, do not run it with the current version![/b]
 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=901988941]Backup for 3.0 (D!ck)[/url] - Older version of the mod for 3.0 D!ck. [b]NOTE: This is a stand-alone backup version, do not run it with the current version![/b]